 The Swiss City of Geneva is home to several international organizations like the Red Cross, WHO, United Nations, etc. Apart from these international organizations, Geneva has numerous interesting landmarks and attractions which is the reason why the Swiss City should be on your list of cities to visit in Switzerland.
+Geneva also makes a great base to visit the other wonderful locations in Switzerland and France.
+Here are the top day trips from Geneva that you must not miss if you have more time in the city.

 The Old Town of Geneva is a time warp.
 Wander the cobbled stone alleys lined with the historical buildings, fountains and small cafes and explore the city’s 2,000-year-old history.